Villa Saluzzo Serra: Garden

 In 2018, the garden was part of Euroflora.

 Gallery of Modern Art (GAM)

 The gallery, where extemporaneous themed exhibitions are also organized, houses more than two thousand and seven hundred sculptures, paintings, engravings and drawings.
 All the material, collected from 1850, can be dated between the beginning of the 19th century and the contemporary era.
 Initially constituted by the collection of works of art of Prince Oddone Eugenio Maria of Savoy.
-The gallery displays works by Nicolò Barabino, Ernesto Rayper, Tammar Luxoro, Pompeo Mariani, Cesare Viazzi, Alfredo D’Andrade, Vincenzo Cabianca, Plinio Nomellini, Rubaldo Merello, Fortunato Depero, Felice Casorati, Filippo De Pisis, Francesco Messina, Eugenio Baroni, Arturo Martini, Renato Guttuso, Mario Mafai, Corrado Cagli.
+The gallery displays works by Nicolò Barabino, Ernesto Rayper, Tammar Luxoro, Giacomo Delcroix, Pompeo Mariani, Cesare Viazzi, Alfredo D’Andrade, Vincenzo Cabianca, Plinio Nomellini, Rubaldo Merello, Fortunato Depero, Felice Casorati, Filippo De Pisis, Francesco Messina, Eugenio Baroni, Arturo Martini, Renato Guttuso, Mario Mafai, Corrado Cagli.